By Richard Livingstone

 “Foyle” (name for the River Foyle flowing through the heart of the seat) is the politically correct name for the constituency that compromises Northern Ireland’s second city: known by its original name of “Londonderry” to Protestants and as just “Derry” to Catholics.

 Derry/ Londonderry is three-quarters Catholic nowadays and this has been a strongly nationalist seat since its creation in 1983.
-There are protestant pockets in the city on the Waterside (east of the River Foyle) and the Fountain estate just east of the city walls.
+There are protestant areas in the city on the Waterside (east of the River Foyle) and the Fountain estate just east of the city walls, and outside of the city itself in the village of Newbuildings.

 Despite the city’s long republican history (Free Derry, the Battle of the Bogside, Bloody Sunday) this constituency was long the stronghold of the more moderate SDLP who had double-digit leads in every election between 1983 and 2015.
 It was therefore a shock when the party’s former leader Mark Durcan lost to Sinn Fein’s Elisha McCallion in 2017.